 They are overbaked.
-Ensure you’re baking them for the stated time at the correct temperature.
+Ensure you’re baking it for the stated time at the correct temperature.
 Most domestic ovens tend to be a few degrees out but an internal oven thermometer can help ensure your oven is set at the right temperature.
-If you don’t have an internal oven thermometer you could also increase or reduce the cooking time depending on whether your cakes are overbaking or underbaking
+If you don’t have an internal oven thermometer you could also increase or reduce the cooking time depending on whether your cake is over baking or under baking

 In vegan cakes, an oil-based batter will result in a moist, fluffy cake.
 I’ve found that using butter results in a much firmer cake with a larger crumb.

 Room temperature milk will ensure the milk and vinegar mixture curdles quickly and adequately.
 If you’re short of time, microwave cold milk from the fridge on high power in 15 second intervals for a total of 30 seconds, stirring in between.

 After a lot of testing, I’ve found the extra leavening from the baking powder gives the vegan cupcakes an extra lift for a super fluffy result.